 - 5.20 Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD

 - Research Interests

 - Forced displacement, Migration studies, Environmental anthropology, Indian Ocean studies, Anthropology of Britain, Mauritius, Chagos islanders, Critical heritage studies, Environment and society, Conservation and development, Human-environment relations, Maldives, Seychelles, Ethnomusicology, Migration and development, intangible cultural heritage, roads and connective infrastructure

 - By appointment

-I am a social anthropologist specialising in forced displacement, migration studies, intangible cultural heritage, human/environment relations, and conservation and development.
-I am currently working on three projects:
+I am a social anthropologist specialising in forced displacement, migration studies, intangible cultural heritage, human/environment relations, and conservation and development, working on three projects:

 - Senior Researcher on Professor Edward Simpson’s ERC Consolidator Grant, "Roads and the politics of thought: Ethnographic approaches to infrastructure development in South Asia" (2015-20), working with Dr Luke Heslop on the development of connective infrastructure – roads, bridges, inter-island link roads, causeways, and harbours – in Maldives.
 For more information, see the Roads project website.

 - Principal Investigator on an ESRC-AHRC GCRF Forced Displacement grant, "Arts for Advocacy: Creative Engagement with Forced Displacement in Morocco" (2016-18), working with Dr Mariangela Palladino and Dr Sébastien Bachelet.
 For more information, see the Arts for Advocacy project website.